 Team Managers can create and assign work to Team Members and view all of their scheduled work.
 However, only certain User Accounts can be designated as a Team Manager depending on their role.
-Only Manager (or Admin) role can be designated as a Team Manager.

 Team Members can be assigned work as part of the team.
 Unlike Team Managers, any user/role can be designated as a Team Member of a Team, including Team Managers.
-The roles include Admin/Manager, Service Agent, Subcontractor, and Assignment role.

 User Accounts created by the company admin are required in order to login and use FieldPulse.
 Only the company administrators have the ability to create new user accounts for the company.
 User accounts use the individual’s email address as their login ID, and a password can either be created by the admin or created by the user after creation.
-Each user account requires a designated role, which include Manager, Service Agent, Subcontractor, and Assignment Role.
+Each user account requires a designated role, which include Manager, Service Agent and Assignment Role.
 The different roles provide different levels of access to the application and company data (click here to learn more about the roles and their abilities).

-Here is a step by step guide on how to create new teams in FieldPulse.
+Below you will find a video tutorial as well as a step by step guide on how to create new teams in FieldPulse.
 By default, your company is automatically setup with a team called ‘Default Team’ but it can be renamed and modified as necessary.

-3) Enter a Team Name, select the designated Team Managers and Team Members, and click ‘Submit’ to create the new team
+3) Enter a Team Name (and description if needed), select the designated Team Managers and Team Members, and click ‘Save’ to create the new team

 Note, all managers and all team members are selected by default.